sisl/ExpFamilyPCA.jl/paper.md

 ### Probabilistic Interpretation

-Since this objective is equivalent to maximizing the Gaussian log-likelihood, PCA can be viewed as a denoising procedure to recover a low-dimensional latent structure from high-dimensional noisy observations.
-Formally,
+This objective also maximizes the Gaussian log-likelihood, making PCA a method to recover a low-dimensional structure from high-dimensional noisy data.
+Specifically,

 $$
 x_i \sim \mathcal{N}(\theta_i, I)